A safer alternative to pmset disablesleep

 What pmset disablesleep does

-pmset is the built-in macOS power management tool.
-The command pmset -a disablesleep 1 tells the system to ignore a lid close, so the Mac keeps running with the lid shut, and pmset -a disablesleep 0 puts that behaviour back.
+pmset is the built-in macOS power management command line tool. pmset -a disablesleep 1 tells the system to ignore a lid close, so a Mac keeps running with the lid shut; pmset -a disablesleep 0 puts normal clamshell sleep back.

-It is the documented, no-kernel-extension way to do closed-lid work, which is why it shows up in every guide on the subject.
-It needs administrator rights, because it changes a system-wide power setting.
+It's the documented, no-kernel-extension way to do closed-lid work, which is why it shows up in most guides on the subject.
+It needs administrator rights, because it changes a system-wide power setting, not just the current session.

-Used carefully, it does exactly what it says.
-The risk is not the command; it is what happens when you forget about it.
+Used carefully — turned on for a specific run and turned back off right after — it does exactly what it says.
+The risk isn't the command; it's what happens once you stop thinking about it.

 Why leaving it on is risky

 disablesleep 1 is global and sticky.
-It stays on until something sets it back to 0, there is no visible reminder that it is active, and a reboot does not always clear it.
+It stays on until something sets it back to 0, there's no menu-bar indicator that it's active, and a reboot doesn't reliably clear it either.

-Forget to undo it and your Mac stops sleeping when you close the lid, every time, for every app.
-A run you meant to keep alive for an hour can keep the machine awake in your bag the next afternoon.
+Forget to undo it and the Mac stops honoring a lid close for every app, indefinitely — not just the one job you cared about.
+A run you meant to keep alive for an hour can keep the machine awake in a bag the next afternoon.

 On a laptop that means battery drained for no reason and heat trapped under a closed lid with nothing watching for it.
 The command did its job; the problem is that nothing turned it off.